nepp2/regen/readme.md

 # Regen

-This repository contains the compiler & runtime for the [Regen programming language](https://regen.live).
+This repository contains the compiler & runtime for the Regen programming language.

+Regen is an research prototype aiming to provide a reliable, live, value-based feedback loop for general-purpose programming.

 # Project structure